qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 from tqdm.notebook import tqdm
 ```

-We will use a Machine Learning model called `distilbert-base-nli-stsb-mean-tokens`.
+You will use a Machine Learning model called `distilbert-base-nli-stsb-mean-tokens`.
-DistilBERT is a lightweight version of BERT, which speeds up our service and reduces resource loads.
+DistilBERT is a lightweight version of BERT, which speeds up your service and reduces resource loads.

 4. Download and create a pre-trained sentence encoder.